Home

 Why constraints are not a blocker, they're a filter

 When you have unlimited resources, you can build anything.
 But when you have constraints, you have to build what matters.
-And that's usually a good thing.
+This is especially true for startups working with Fractional CTOs who need to deliver maximum value with limited resources.

 How Constraints Help